daniyaldev2k20/social-media/README.md

 4- Current implementation includes frontend for login/signup and chat
 5- Chat feature is accessed via clicking on user profile photo
 6- Backend APIS for the rest of the features, all tested on PostMan

+# What remains of this application
+1- Functional chat feature using Socket.io

+# Future work
+1- Implementation of front-end in React/Vue for all backend APIS